 In Slater v.
-Dept. of Child Services, 865 N.E.2d 1043, 1047-48 (Ind.
+Dept. of Child Services, 865 N.E.2d 1043, 1048 (Ind.
 Ct.
 App.
 2007), the Court affirmed the son's CHINS adjudication under IC 31-34-1-3(b)(2) [child lives in same household as another child who is victim of sex offense and adult who committed offense also lives in household].
 The Court held, as a matter of first impression, that the statutory provisions of IC 31-34-1-3(b)(2) mandating OFC to show that a sex offense resulted either in a criminal conviction or a CHINS adjudication do not require a separate proceeding for the victim's sibling to be adjudicated a CHINS.
-In Slater, the juvenile court first determined that the daughter was a victim of Father's sex offense, and adjudicated the daughter to be a CHINS before adjudicating the son who lived in the home with daughter and Father to be a CHINS.
+Id. at 1047-48.
+The juvenile court had first determined that the daughter was a victim of Father's sex offense, and adjudicated the daughter to be a CHINS before adjudicating the son, who lived in the home with daughter and Father, to be a CHINS.
+Id. at 1048.

 In In Re D.H., 850 N.E.2d 737, 744 (Ind.
 Ct.
 App.
-2007), the Court reversed the trial court's CHINS adjudication based on the seventeen-year-old half sister's allegations of past sexual abuse by her stepfather who lived in the home and of neglect by her mother in failing to protect the seventeen-year-old's five half siblings.
+2007), the Court reversed the trial court's CHINS adjudication based on the seventeen-year-old half sister's allegations of past sexual abuse by Stepfather who lived in the home and of neglect by Mother in failing to protect the seventeen-year-old's five half siblings.
 The Court opined that the Rape Shield Statute does not apply in CHINS cases because they are civil proceedings, and the trial court had therefore abused its discretion by excluding evidence of the seventeen-year-old's sexual history based on the Rape Shield Statute.
 Id. at 741.

-In In Re A.H., 751 N.E.2d 690, 695-99 (Ind.
+In In Re A.H., 751 N.E.2d 690, 702 (Ind.
 Ct.
 App.
-2001), the Court affirmed the CHINS adjudication on evidence that: (1) when the child sleepwalked into Father's bedroom and crawled into his bed, Father inserted his finger in the child's vagina and touched her breasts; (2) on five to ten occasions, Father put his hand down the child's pants, rubbed her vagina, and touched her pubic hair; (3) the child informed Mother that Father was molesting her, but Mother did not believe the child and insisted that the child's medications were causing the child to believe that the abuse happened.
+2001), the Court affirmed the CHINS adjudication.
+The Court noted evidence that: (1) when the child sleepwalked into Father's bedroom and crawled into his bed, Father inserted his finger in the child's vagina and touched her breasts; (2) on five to ten occasions, Father put his hand down the child's pants, rubbed her vagina, and touched her pubic hair; (3) the child informed Mother that Father was molesting her, but Mother did not believe the child and insisted that the child's medications were causing the child to believe that the abuse happened.
+Id. at 695-99.